 Procedural Fairness - A fundamental role of courts is to ensure fair processes and just outcomes for litigants.
 SJI promotes the integration of research-based procedural fairness principles, policies, and practices into state court operations to increase public trust and confidence in the court system, reduce recidivism, and increase compliance with court orders.
+Self-Represented Litigation - SJI promotes court-based solutions to address increases in self-represented litigants; specifically making courts more user-friendly by simplifying court forms, providing one-on-one assistance, developing guides, handbooks, and instructions on how to proceed, developing court-based self-help centers, and using Internet technologies to increase access.
+These projects are improving outcomes for litigants and saving valuable court resources.

-Reducing Disparities and Protecting Victims, Underserved, and Vulnerable Populations
+Protecting Victims, Underserved, and Vulnerable Populations

-- Human Trafficking SJI addresses the impact of federal and state human trafficking laws on the state courts, and the challenges faced by state courts in dealing with cases involving trafficking victims and their families.
+- Human Trafficking SJI addresses the impact of federal and state human trafficking laws on the state courts, and the challenges faced by state courts in managing cases involving trafficking victims and their families, including victims who are U.S. citizens.
 These efforts are intended to empower state courts to identify victims, link them with vital services, and hold traffickers accountable. - Rural Justice Rural areas and their justice systems routinely have fewer resources and more barriers than their urban counterparts, such as availability of services, lack of transportation, and smaller workforces.
 Programs and practices that are effective in urban areas are often inappropriate and or lack supported research for implementation in rural areas.
-SJI supports rural courts by identifying promising and best practices, and promoting resources, education, and training opportunities uniquely designed for rural courts and court users. - Guardianship, Conservatorship, and Elder Issues SJI assists courts in improving court oversight of guardians and conservators for the elderly and incapacitated adults through visitor programs, electronic reporting, and training. - Disparities in Justice SJI supports research and data-driven approaches that examine statutory requirements, policies, and practices that result in disparities for justice-involved persons.
-These disparities can be because of inequities in socio-economic, racial, ethnic, gender, age, health, or other factors.
-In addition to identifying disparities, SJI promotes systemic approaches to reducing disparities.
+SJI supports rural courts by identifying promising and best practices, and promoting resources, education, and training opportunities uniquely designed for rural courts and court users. - Guardianship, Conservatorship, and Elder Issues SJI assists courts in improving court oversight of guardians and conservators for the elderly and incapacitated adults through visitor programs, electronic reporting, and training.